-William SaroyanWilliam Saroyan (; August 31, 1908 – May 18, 1981) was an Armenian-American novelist, playwright, and short story writer.
-He was awarded the Pulitzer Prize for Drama in 1940, and in 1943 won the Academy Award for Best Story for the film adaptation of his novel ''The Human Comedy''.
+William SaroyanWilliam Saroyan (; August 31, 1908 – May 18, 1981) was an American novelist, playwright, and short story writer.
+He was awarded the Pulitzer Prize for Drama in 1940, and in 1943 won the Academy Award for Best Story for the film The Human Comedy.
+When the studio rejected his original 240-page treatment, he turned it into a novel, ''The Human Comedy.''

 Saroyan wrote extensively about the Armenian immigrant life in California.
 Many of his stories and plays are set in his native Fresno.
 Some of his best-known works are ''The Time of Your Life'', ''My Name Is Aram'' and '' My Heart's in the Highlands''.